Skip to main content

 Education:

 I completed my undergraduate studies at the University of North Georgia, spending time at both the Gainesville and Dahlonega campuses and creating many lasting bonds with classmates and professors alike.
 During my time at UNG, I completed a double major in Spanish Language and Literature and Arabic Language and Culture.
-As such, I studied abroad in Madrid, Spain in the summer of 2018 and in Amman, Jordan in summer of the next year.
-Having never left the United States before, these experiences were incredibly educational, both in an educational as well as an academic sense.
+These major areas of study were supplemented by study abroad experiences in Madrid, Spain in the summer of 2018 and in Amman, Jordan in the summer of 2019.
+Coming from a small town of 8,000 people, these experiences were incredibly formative, allowing me to live life through another perspective for a while.
+On the other hand, I developed fluency in Spanish and Arabic and today I integrate these studies as I work towards the completion of my master's thesis over Spanish-Arabic language contact here at UGA.

 Support us